 Hi 2 is billed as a re-creation of the Boogie Mark Series lead sound.
-I don't know about that.
+Frankly I don't know about that.
 To me, it sounds more like a mildly tweaked variation of the Hi 1 mode.
 The gain level is pretty much the same.
 It just has a little more low-end girth, which does work really well for fattening up single-string leads.
 And that's what I think Hi 2 is best for – lead playing.
 It's also good when you have a small speaker cabinet and just want a more beefy sound.
 Hi 2 works best with 25-watt mode - that pairing starts to sound like a much bigger amp than it is.

 The TA-15 and the TransAtlantic product line were well-received in the press and anecdotally I'd say the reception on online forums seemed very positive overall.
 But it had a fairly short run, with production ceasing after 5 years in 2015.
 At the time of its release the TA-15 was the most feature-laden, all-tube, lunchbox amp on the market.
 It sounded great, and it looked fantastic.
 So why did it only last 5 years?
 I don't have any empirical data to back it up, but I suspect it came down to 3 reasons:

 - While it was one of the most capable lunchbox amps, it was also one of the most expensive at $900 for just the head.
 That was a significant uplift from other entries at the time like the Vox Night Train and Orange Tiny Terror, which were also great, albeit less versatile, amps.